musesum/MuFlo/README.md

 ### Ternaries

 Edges may contain ternaries that switches dataflow.
-Somewhat akin to railroad switch, traffic may flow in either direction and do need to reevealate the switch as passes through.
+Somewhat akin to railroad switch, traffic may flow in either direction and does NOT need to reevealate the switch as it passes through.

 conditionals may switch the flow of data
 ```c